Website Monitoring

 |---|---|---|

-| What's checked | Server responds with a status code | Page and every linked asset verified |
+| What's verified | Server responds with a status code | The whole page -- structure, content, and every linked asset |

-| Page structure | No idea if content changed | SHA-256 fingerprint detects changes |
+| Page-content integrity | No idea if the page changed | SHA-256 fingerprint flags unexpected changes |

-| Evidence quality | Up or down -- that's it | Full incident report with affected assets |
+| Evidence quality | Up or down -- that's it | Full incident report with the affected component |

-What's checked
+What's verified

 Evidence quality